Scaredycat

-Scaredycat (Pilar Lisieux) is a fictional character, a superhero in the Marvel Universe, member of the Strikeforce: Morituri.
+Scaredycat (Pilar Lisieux) is a superhero appearing in American comic books published by Marvel Comics.
+The character is depicted as a member of the Strikeforce: Morituri.
 The character was created by Peter B. Gillis and Brent Anderson.

 Publication history

 Scaredycat was created by writer Peter B. Gillis and artist Brent Anderson.
 She had a cameo appearance in Strikeforce: Morituri #5, in the shadows, before making her first full appearance in #6.
 Subsequently, she joined the cast of Strikeforce: Morituri in #8, up until her death in #19.
 Notably, her hair was black in her first full appearance, before the artist settled on brown.

 Fictional character biography

 Not much is known about Pilar Lisieux, prior to her joining Strikeforce: Morituri.
 An avid New Age follower, she believed in the existence of spiritual energy in everything and often indulged in meditations, considering herself a mystic.
 At some point, in 2073, she decided to undergo the Morituri process and assist in the ongoing war of Earth against the formidable alien invaders, known as the Horde.
 The process was able to grant superhuman abilities to its recipients, proving an invaluable asset in battle.
 However, it also had a fatal flaw: the recipients of the process could not live more than a year after fully receiving it, because of their organism eventually rejecting the new metabolism inserted in their organism.

 Having no fear of death, after the guidance she had received from her spiritual guide, Pilar volunteered for the process and after proving genetically compatible for it, underwent it.
 Eventually, Pilar developed the ability to transmit panic to her opponents, in combination with superhuman speed.
 Pilar was later given the humorous codename "Scaredycat" by her teammate, Will Deguchi.
 In retaliation, she gave him the codename "Scatterbrain", owing for his ability to project unfocused psychological conditions on many people at once.

 Scaredycat, together with Scatterbrain and Toxyn, soon debuted publicly as the second generation of Morituri and met with their veteran teammates, before participating in their first official mission in San Francisco.
 Later, in the Morituri base, Scaredycat used her terminal to detect any strange messages coming in or out of the base.
 Soon, she intercepted a communication between the inventor of the Morituri process, Dr. Kimmo Tuolema and a member of the ruling Paedia World Government.
 Scaredycat was shocked when she realized the official actively discouraged Dr. Tuolema from searching for a cure for the mortal flaw of the Morituri process and instead instructed him to focus his researches on other things.
 Scaredycat immediately revealed this message to her teammate, Radian.
 Increasingly distrustful of her superiors and feeling that the Morituri were being treated as expendable pawns, Scaredycat later also confided her fears in the rest of the team, informing them of the exchange between Tuolema and his superior.